 Two enrollment options are available: credit and non-credit.
 Successful completion of either option results in a certificate from the School of Diplomacy.
 In addition, the credit option allows students to earn three semester credit hours from Seton Hall University.

-Credit Option: Undergraduates $2,900; Graduate students $3,000.
-Fee includes expected tuition for three credits plus a non-refundable deposit covering transportation between campus and the UN, most meals, UN tour and briefing materials.
+Credit Option: Undergraduates $3,250; Graduate students $3,200.
+Fee includes expected tuition for three credits plus the summer registration fee.

 Directed by Dr. Courtney Smith, Dean of the School of Diplomacy, and Mr. Troy Wolfe, Senior Director for Partnerships and Special Initiatives at UNA-USA, the program is structured around a series of seminars led by UN officials and representatives of governments and civil society on a range of global issues currently on the UN agenda.